nikhiljohn10/step-ca-tutorials/README.md

 ```
 sudo runstep certbot
 ```
 Get new client certificate and private key using `certbot` on the first run.
-Once certificates are obtained, futher execution of this command will renew the existing certificates.
+Once certificates are obtained, certbot will renew the certificate every 12 hour automatically and restart the webserver if `https-server` service exists.

 ### Webserver